About

 After applying for the course he found out exactly what an MCSE was, but decided to carry on anyway.

-Robert likes Piña colada and getting caught in the rain, on occasion he also enjoys writing about Small Business Technology like Windows Server Essentials.
+Robert likes Piña colada and getting caught in the rain, on occasion he also enjoys writing using Technology in ways that may be unconventional.

 I think your blog is full of wonderful tips, tricks and other good to know stuff, but have just 1 criticism… your layout makes it very easy to miss a hidden gem of an article.
 I think you even recognize that in the SBS 365 article, you say something like okay, stop scrolling.
 You should try follow a format like engadget, BGR, h2g, etc … give us a quick blurb, then let us “read more” if that’s a topic of interest, if not, the next topic should be right there, instead of about 5 screenfuls down.
 That makes people want to come in every couple of days to see what new articles have been posted.